YouTube Video Optimization for Search Engines

 Step 1.
 Keywords Meta tag.
-Think how your prospective audience might search for the topic you are presenting in a video and then write a long list of possible keywords.
+Think about how your prospective audience might search for the topic you are presenting in a video and then write a long list of possible keywords.
 Run this list through the Google Keyword Planning Tool, or paid keyword search software, and select the keywords with the highest number of searches.
 Now you are ready to enter these keywords into the YouTube keyword panel.

 We also recommend that you include the geographical location of the video (e.g., Las Vegas, Nevada, Clark County) into the video keyword list, and indicate the general mood of the video (happy, relaxation, etc.) in addition to the main keywords.

 Step 2.
 Description Meta tag.
-You need to describe your video in about 350 words and use your main keywords, location and the mood of the video in the description.
+You need to describe your video in about 350 words and use your main keywords, location, and the mood of the video in the description.

 Many people create YouTube videos to complement their website.
 If this is your case, make sure you don’t copy the actual text from your website because you will be creating Duplicate Content.
 When exactly the same content is displayed in two different places, search engines don’t know what is more important – your website text or your video.
-So they stop displaying both.
+So they stop showing both.